manubot/manubot-ai-editor/README.md

 ### Setup

+First, you should decide which model provider you'll use.
+You can find details on how to set up each provider below:
+- **OpenAI:** you'll want to [make an OpenAI account](https://openai.com/api/) and [create an API key](https://platform.openai.com/api-keys).
+- **Anthropic:** you'll want to [make an Anthropic account](https://www.anthropic.com/api) and [create an API key](https://console.anthropic.com/settings/keys).

 Start with a manuscript repo [forked from Manubot rootstock](https://github.com/manubot/rootstock), then follow these steps:

 1. In your forks's "▶️ Actions" tab, enable GitHub Actions.
 1. In your fork's "⚙️ Settings" tab, give GitHub Actions workflows read/write permissions and allow them to create pull requests.
-1. If you haven't already, [make an OpenAI account](https://openai.com/api/) and [create an API key](https://platform.openai.com/api-keys).
+1. If you haven't already, follow the directions above to create an account and get an API key for your chosen model provider.
-1. In your fork's "⚙️ Settings" tab, make a new Actions repository secret with the name `OPENAI_API_KEY` and paste in your API key as the secret.
+1. In your fork's "⚙️ Settings" tab, make a new Actions repository secret with the name `<PROVIDER>_API_KEY` and paste in your API key as the secret.
+Replace `<PROVIDER>` with your provider's name in uppercase and without any special symbols, e.g. `OPENAI` for OpenAI and `ANTHROPIC` for Anthropic.

 ### Configuring prompts